 The birds of Costa Rica incite passion in budding and experienced birders alike and provide endless discovery.
 There are approximately 903 known bird species in Costa Rica classified within 82 different families.
 Within each species, there are often variations in plumage between females and males, breeding and nonbreeding males, and adult and juveniles.
 The following is an overview of some of the most well-known families of birds in Costa Rica.

 There are six toucan species in Costa Rica: keel-billed, black-mandibled, yellow-eared toucanet, fiery billed aracari, collared aracari, and the emerald toucanet.

 The most recognizable of these is the keel-billed toucan with its over-sized rainbow beak.
 Toucans commonly eat fruit form flowering trees, but also consume the eggs of other birds, insects, and small reptilian species.

 There are 52 hummingbird species in Costa Rica.
 The hummingbirds’ brilliant iridescent colors, delicate grace, and quick fluttering movements are a source of fascination for birders and nonbirders alike.
 Their metabolism is so high, they need to eat all day to survive.
-To do so, they are able to visit over 2,000 flowers in just one day!
+They visit over 2,000 flowers in a day to do so!

 One of the most popular hummingbird dwellings in Costa Rica is the cloud forest.
 Monteverde Cloud Forest, Santa Elena Reserve, La Paz Waterfall Gardens, Bajos del Toro, and Poas Volcano National Park are prime hummingbird viewing destinations.
 Many destinations have also made efforts to attract hummingbirds to their feeders, allowing guests to see these magnificent birds up close!